xssfox/direwuff/doc/README.md

 	WB4APR described a useful application for the [QIKCOM-2 Satallite Transponder](http://www.tapr.org/pipermail/aprssig/2015-November/045035.html).

     Don’t have your own QIKCOM-2 Satellite Transponder?
 No Problem.
-You can do the same thing with an ordinary computer and the APRStt gateway built into Dire Wolf.
+You can do the same thing with an ordinary computer and the APRStt gateway built into Dire Wuff.
 Here’s how.

 - [**Raspberry Pi APRS Tracker**](Raspberry-Pi-APRS-Tracker.pdf)   [ [*download*](../../../raw/master/doc/Raspberry-Pi-APRS-Tracker.pdf) ]